Maruha 78 (Seven Eight) Thermostat with Long Stroker for Best Radiator Performance

 The thermostat blocks the coolant passages through the radiator until the engine warms up.

-Once the engine is hot, the valve begins operating at a determined temperature and completely opens at about 100 degree Celsius (degree (c)).
+Once the engine is hot, the valve begins operating at a determined temperature and completely opens at about 100 degrees of Celsius.

 The cooling water through the radiator is sent to the engine (in the blue arrows).

-As the engine heats up, wax filled with the thermostat begins to melt and expand allowing the spring to push the valve open.
+As the engine heats up, wax in the thermostat begins to melt and expand allowing the spring to push the valve open.

 The wax is solid at lower temperatures.

-The thermostat is a simple device, but it is a practical use of heat expansion.
+The thermostat is a simple device, but it has a practical use for heat expansion.

 Three different thermostats have been installed in normal MIATAs since 1989, when the small but stylish car was launched.